 There are several factors that can cause Internet connection issues.
-One of them is Wi-Fi network not showing up which prevents your Windows computer from accessing Internet.
+One of them is WiFi network not showing up which prevents your Windows computer from accessing the Internet.

-Here we have discussed 6 easy-to-follow solutions that can fix the issue.
+Here we have discussed 6 easy-to-follow solutions that can fix your WiFi issue.

-Solution One- Enable the Wi-Fi on your computer
+Solution 1 – Enable the WiFi on your computer

-Note- This solution is specifically directed to laptop users.
+Note- This solution is specifically directed at laptop users.

-Some laptops have a Wi-Fi switch and it needs to be at ON position for Wi-Fi to work on your computer.
+Some laptops have a WiFi switch and it needs to be at ON position for WiFi to work on your computer.
 We have a specific post on enabling WiFi for Acer Laptops here.

 Check whether the Wi-Fi network is showing up.
 If the Solution One has not worked for you, move to next solution.

 Sometimes the WiFi network not showing up is a temporary issue and disabling and re-enabling WiFi can make things right.
 Here are the steps to follow.

 - Go to right-hand bottom corner of the screen and right-click on the Internet icon

 - In the Network and Sharing Center window, click Change adapter settings in left-hand column